aimeerivers/bigscreen/README.md

 # bigscreen

-Want to display an image on a big screen?
+Want to display images on a big screen?

-Just update `image.png` in this repo.
+Simply add to the `images` directory in this repo.
+Name your images with an incremental number such as `image1.png` and update index.html with the `numberOfImages`.

-Within 10 minutes, it'll refresh automatically on [aimeerivers.github.io/bigscreen](https://aimeerivers.github.io/bigscreen)
+The images will cycle automatically on [aimeerivers.github.io/bigscreen](https://aimeerivers.github.io/bigscreen)